Appraisal, Sales and Consulting Services

 A Brief Background: My love for Victors and Victrolas started in April 1961, when my grandfather passed away, and my dad brought home his Victrola X phonograph, jammed in the back seat of our '59 Ford Galaxie.
 He lugged it into the basement and stuck it under the stairs with little fanfare.
 I was only 8 years old at the time, but soon became "hooked", sitting under those stairs and listening to the small collection of old recordings.
 My enthusiasm grew over time.
 In 1972, I began buying and restoring phonographs as a hobby, which grew into a serious passion.
 Since my father was a proficient woodworking craftsman, I worked with him to gradually master the techniques of furniture restoration and "detail work" that is necessary to achieve a quality result.
 While attending college in upstate New York, I worked for renown clock and furniture restorer Martin Slowe, mastering the art of antique refurbishment and application of finish materials.
 Attending auctions, estate sales and swap meets occupied much of my time as well.
 Many hours were spent combing through old catalogs and doing historical research with other phonograph collectors.
 My website, "Victor-Victrola.com" started in November 1998 as a free public resource to provide information to collectors, hobbyists, and phonograph owners.

-I have been employed as an engineering manager in the field of acoustics and instrumentation since 1976, but phonograph collecting has been my long-time serious hobby.
+In September 2017, I retired after 41 years as an engineering manager in the field of acoustics and instrumentation, but phonograph collecting remains my long-time serious hobby.
 My website has always been run as a "negative cash flow" project simply to provide public data on Victor products, and to expand awareness of the phonograph collecting hobby.
-I am also actively buying, selling and restoring phonographs to enlarge and enhance my personal collection.
+I am also actively buying, selling and restoring unusual phonographs to enhance my personal collection.
 My passion for the hobby and my interest to inspire new collectors remains as strong as ever.
 I still feel that same intrigue and captivation as when I first played grandpa's Victrola X back in 1961.

 Thanks for reading!